lilab-bcb/cumulus/docs/drop_seq.rst

 	* - dropest_cells_max
 	  - Maximal number of output cells
 	* - dropest_genes_min
-	  - Minimal number of genes in output cells
+	  - Minimal number of genes in output cells (default 1)
-	* - dropest_apply_directional_umi_correction
-	  - Apply 'directional' correction of UMI errors
 	* - dropest_merge_barcodes_precise
-	  - Use precise merge strategy (can be slow), recommended to use when the list of real barcodes is not available
+	  - Use precise merge strategy (can be slow), recommended to use when the list of real barcodes is not available (default true)
 	* - trim_sequence
 	  - The sequence to look for at the start of reads for trimming (default "AAGCAGTGGTATCAACGCAGAGTGAATGGG")
 	* - trim_num_bases
-	  - How many bases at the begining of the sequence must match before trimming occur (default 5)
+	  - How many bases at the beginning of the sequence must match before trimming occur (default 5)
 	* - umi_base_range
 	  - the base location of the molecular barcode (default 13-20)
 	* - cellular_barcode_base_range
 	  - the base location of the cell barcode (default 1-12)
 	* - drop_seq_tools_version
 	  - The Drop-seq tools version to use (default "2.2.0")
+	* - star_flags
+	  - Options to pass to STAR aligner (default "--limitOutSJcollapsed 1000000 --twopassMode Basic")

 Please note that run_bcl2fastq must be set to true if you're starting from BCL files instead of FASTQs.